Two heartwarming holiday tales of true love set in a place where happily ever afters abound–the library, of course!

 Diamond in the Rough — by Christi Caldwell

-Lady Diamond Carmichael, paragon of propriety, is horrified when she discovers her headstrong younger sister at the Royal Colonade Library reading books that would enrage their ducal father.
-Worse, this disaster-in-the-making has been abetted by a rude, low-born/outspoken/brash/blunt/cocksure… librarian named Mr. Abbadon Grimoire.
+Lady Diamond Carmichael, paragon of propriety, is horrified when she discovers her headstrong younger sister at the Royal Colonnade Library reading books that would enrage their ducal father.
+Worse, this disaster-in-the-making has been abetted by a rude, opinionated librarian named Mr. Abaddon Grimoire.

 NOTE: This duet will be released on Sept.
 27, 2022, through library channels (and for our international readers, through Kobo).
 Readers wishing to purchase the story directly can do so from either authors’ website.
 Wide-retail distribution for these stories is planned for the 2023 holiday season, when next year’s new duet takes its turn as a library exclusive!